Ceymoh/alx-low_level_programming/0x02-functions_nested_loops/README.md

-checks lowercase character using _islower
+checks for alphabetic character using _isalpha